youssefmels/Fake-or-Real-Job-Post/README.md

-This project aimed to classifya job post as fake or not fake through the use of NLP techniques
+This project aims to classify a job post as fake or not fake through the use of NLP techniques